voltrue2/in-app-purchase/README.md

 Once you copy the public key string from the Developer Console account for your application, you simply need to copy and paste it to a file and name it `iap-live` as shown in the example above.

+**NOTE:** The public key string you copy from the Developer Console account is actually a base64 string.
+You do NOT have to convert this to anything yourself.
+The module converts it to the public key automatically for you.

 ***

 ## Test